andresantoro/Tranet_data/README.md

 If you use one of these datasets for your work, you should cite the paper:

-- Andrea Santoro, Vito Latora, Giuseppe Nicosia, Vincenzo Nicosia, Pareto optimality in multilayer network growth, arXiv:1710.01068 (2017) (Open Access)
+- Andrea Santoro, Vito Latora, Giuseppe Nicosia, Vincenzo Nicosia, Pareto optimality in multilayer network growth, Phys.
+Rev. Lett.
+121, 128302 (2018).